 - The programs are held in or around the Erasmus MC, so it is easy to attend the programs.

-- The duration of a program is 8 weeks.
-After 8 weeks you can decide whether
+- The duration of a program is 8 or 9 weeks.
+After these 8 or 9 weeks you can decide whether

 - you want to stop with the program.